Who can make a death benefit claim?

 For terminal illness, the claim timeframes are similar to TPD claims.

-Seeking expert legal advice as soon as possible following your injury or illness is the best way to ensure your claim is successful.
+Seeking expert legal advice from death benefit lawyers as soon as possible following your injury or illness is the best way to ensure your claim is successful.

-Our team at Maurice Blackburn includes both experienced superannuation lawyers and wills and estates lawyers, to help you understand all of the options available to you and your loved ones.
+Our team at Maurice Blackburn includes both experienced superannuation death benefit lawyers and wills and estates lawyers, to help you understand all of the options available to you and your loved ones.
+Contact our expert lawyers today.

 Compensation and benefits